xubingyue/avocadodb/Documentation/Books/Manual/Architecture/StorageEngines.md

 # Storage Engines

-At the very bottom of the ArangoDB database lies the storage engine.
+At the very bottom of the AvocadoDB database lies the storage engine.
 The storage engine is responsible for persisting the documents on disk, holding copies in memory, providing indexes and caches to speed up queries.

-Up to version 3.1 ArangoDB only supported memory mapped files (MMFILES) as sole storage engine.
-Beginning with 3.2 ArangoDB has support for pluggable storage engines.
+Up to version 3.1 AvocadoDB only supported memory mapped files (MMFILES) as sole storage engine.
+Beginning with 3.2 AvocadoDB has support for pluggable storage engines.
 The second supported engine is RocksDB from Facebook.